 Exploring pumpkin seeds

 Not only pumpkins but all squashes are native to North and Central America.
-Pumpkin seeds are popular as a snack in places where pumpkins are grown.
+So clearly, Pumpkin seeds are popular as a snack in places where pumpkins are grown.
 But do you know that the pumpkin seeds are popular as a spice in few parts of the world?
 They are useful spice in the cuisines of West Africa, Spain, Central America, and Mexico.

 Pumpkin seeds are added to salads and are powdered to thicken soups and sauces.
 In one of the Mexico’s famous hot and nutty sauces called moles the seeds are vital ingredient.
 These sauces are served over chicken and seafood.